-Phase-in Funding:

-33.33% phase-in percent is applied to lines A, B, C, E, F, G.
+Phase-in Funding: 33.33% phase-in percent is applied to lines A, B, C, D, E, F, G.

-14% phase-in percent is applied to line D.

 Report: Summary SFPR

 During a fiscal year, the Department runs the annual foundation formula funding reflected on the SFPR 24 times - twice each month.
 The updated annual calculations are divided into 24 payments and distributed to school districts on scheduled dates.
 The state uses the updated data elements for the calculation of every funding or adjustment items on the SFPR.